Why it's doneBy Mayo Clinic Staff

 Combination birth control pills are a reliable form of contraception that is also easily reversed.
-Fertility may return to normal two weeks after stopping combination birth control pills.
+Fertility may return to normal almost immediately after stopping combination birth control pills.
 Combination birth control pills have noncontraceptive benefits as well, such as:

-- Decreased risk of ovarian and endometrial cancers, ectopic pregnancy, ovarian cysts, uterine fibroids, benign breast disease
+- Decreased risk of ovarian and endometrial cancers, ectopic pregnancy, ovarian cysts, benign breast disease

 - Improvement in acne

 - Reduction in androgen production caused by polycystic ovary syndrome

 - Reduction in heavy menstrual bleeding due to uterine fibroids and other causes, as well as a reduction in related iron deficiency anemia

 - Shorter, lighter and more predictable periods or, for some types of combination pills, fewer periods each year

 - Better control of monthly cycle and a reduction in hot flashes for women in perimenopause

 Combination birth control pills come in different mixtures of active and inactive pills, including: